 Liposuction only removes subcutaneous fat, another type of fat found below the skin and above the muscle.
 For example, an abdomen that sticks out due to fat sitting under the muscle and around the internal muscles will not be removed with liposuction.

 This type of fat is known as visceral or intra-abdominal fat, and it can’t be eliminated with liposuction.
 Exercise and dieting is the only way to reduce visceral fat.

 Maintaining ideal postsurgical results includes a strong commitment to a healthy lifestyle such as eating well and exercising.

-VASER liposuction, which we’re discussing in this article, is a variation of ultrasound-assisted lipo.
-It works to eliminate fat from areas that are hard to treat, such as the back and flanks, under the chin, and when treating gynecomastia.
+VASER liposuction is a variation of ultrasound-assisted lipo.
+It works to eliminate fat from hard to treat areas, such as the back and flanks, under the chin, and when treating gynecomastia.

-A few common types of liposuction include Laser, Wet, Super-Wet, and Tumescent liposuction which safely removes fat from almost all parts of the body that are easier to treat.
+A few common types of liposuction include Laser, Wet, Super-Wet, and Tumescent liposuction, which safely removes fat from almost all easier to treat parts of the body.

 Many patients worry about the length of the VASER lipo recovery period.
-However, most people find that recovery and pain aren’t as bad as they thought.
+However, most people find the recovery and pain aren’t as bad as they thought.

 During recovery, you’ll need to wear a compression garment for a few weeks to help you heal.
-Any other cosmetic procedures you may have will affect your recovery time and experience, but your surgeon will talk you through this and will offer advice to help you manage your pain following the procedure.
+Any other cosmetic procedures you may have will affect your recovery time and experience.
+Your surgeon will talk you through this and will offer advice to help you manage your pain following the procedure.

 The most common after-effects include swelling, bruising, and soreness around the areas of treatment, which are nothing to be concerned about.